-In this editorial review, my purpose is to discuss the tools I use to examine the renal excretion of potassium (K^+) in patients with hypokalaemia or hyperkalaemia.
+In this editorial review, my purpose is to discuss the tools I now use to examine the renal excretion of potassium (K+) in patients with hypokalaemia or hyperkalaemia.
 One tool I formerly used was the transtubular concentration of K+ (transtubular K+ gradient, TTKG) [1].
-I no longer use this tool since I realised the importance of the recycling of urea for the excretion of K+ [2] and it became evident that I had made a false assumption in my initial analysis [1].
-The use of the TTKG was based on the assumption that there would be substantial water reabsorption, but minimal solute reabsorption, downstream to the cortical collecting duct (CCD).
+I no longer use this tool after I realised the importance of the recycling of urea for the excretion of K+ [2] and it became evident that I had made a false assumption in my initial analysis [1].
+The calculation of the TTKG was based on the false assumption that there would be substantial water reabsorption, but minimal solute reabsorption, down-stream to the cortical collecting duct (CCD) (summarized in reference [3]).
 However, in the process of the recycling of urea, a large quantity of urea is reabsorbed in the inner medullary collecting duct (MCD) [3].
-Hence, I could not use the ratio of the urineto-plasma osmolality (U/P{Osm}) to calculate the volume of fluid exiting the CCD nor the concentration of K+ in the luminal fluid in this nephron segment.
+Hence, I could not use the ratio of the urineto-plasma osmolality (U/POsm) to calculate the volume of fluid exiting the CCD or the concentration of K+ in the luminal fluid in this nephron segment.